Andre-Codes/bereans_blog/_posts/2025-12-05-blog-intro.md

 ## Why Start With *Peters*?

 Peters’ project is breathtakingly ambitious.
-He argues that the Kingdom of God is not a peripheral biblical topic but the unifying center of Scripture—the “golden thread” that runs from Genesis to Revelation.
-Every covenant, every prophecy, every promise to Israel, every hope of redemption, every expectation of the apostles ultimately converges on the same theme: the establishment of a real, political, earthly Kingdom ruled by the Messiah on David’s throne.
+He argues that the <span class="kingdom-gold">Kingdom of God</span> is not a peripheral biblical topic but the unifying center of Scripture—the “golden thread” that runs from Genesis to Revelation.
+Every covenant, every prophecy, every promise to Israel, every hope of redemption, every expectation of the apostles ultimately converges on the same theme: the establishment of a real, political, earthly <span class="kingdom-gold">Kingdom</span> ruled by the <span class="kingdom-gold">Messiah</span> on <span class="kingdom-gold">David’s throne</span>.

 For Peters, this is not speculation.
 It is simply what the text says, taken in its normal meaning.